romainsacchi/carculator_truck/docs/usage.rst

 Accessing calculated parameters of the truck model
 --------------------------------------------------

-Hence, the tank-to-wheel energy requirement per km driven per powertrain technology for a 7.5t electric truck in 2020 can be obtained from the TruckModel object (only possible after calling :meth:`tm.set_all()`):
+Hence, the tank-to-wheel energy requirement per km driven per power train technology for a 7.5t electric truck in 2020 can be obtained from the TruckModel object (only possible after calling :meth:`tm.set_all()`):